vlagorce/tinyMediaManager/README.md

    `$ mvn package`

-After that you will find the packaged build in the folder `dist`
+After that you will find the packaged build in the folder `dist`.

+By building tinyMediaManager yourself, your version may differ from the release version online and the updater may down-/upgrade you to the actual release version!